nishalangovender/swe-th2-path-following-wagon/README.md

 #### Live Visualization

 The default mode launches a real-time plot window that updates as data is collected:
-- **GPS Trajectory**: Shows the wagon's path with a color gradient indicating time progression
+- **GPS Trajectory**: Shows the wagon's path with a color gradient indicating time progression, overlaid with the reference path (dashed yellow-orange line)
 - **Accelerometer**: X and Y acceleration plotted over time
 - **Gyroscope**: Angular velocity plotted over time